The rise of data needs little introduction – the numbers speak for themselves:

 We’ve already seen this with CRMs, email marketing platforms, productivity and collaboration software and all manner of data collection and warehousing platforms.

-Now, the Customer Data Platform (CDP) enters the fray as yet another 3-letter acronymised term with great ramifications for businesses worldwide.
+Now, the Customer Data Platform (CDP) enters the fray as yet another 3-letter acronym with great ramifications for businesses worldwide.

 What Are Customer Data Platforms?